Gillian Anderson Naked In Celebrating International Women’s Day, Shares Stories Behind Her Scars And Markings

-A naked Gillian Anderson is sharing interesting bits and pieces of her life to celebrate this year’s International Women’s Day, revealing every story behind scars and tattoos she bared in her nude photo posted on the animal welfare group, People for the Ethical Treatment of Animals (PETA).
+A naked Gillian Anderson is sharing interesting bits and pieces of her life to celebrate this year’s International Women’s Day, revealing every story behind scars and tattoos she bared in her nude photo posted on the website of the animal welfare group People for the Ethical Treatment of Animals (PETA).

 As a long-time supporter of the organization, Anderson has proven herself a true advocate for the group after she willingly posed sans clothes for an anti-animal cruelty campaign in February.